Hinchinbrook (NSW)

 Educational outcomes in Hinchinbrook fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.6%, significantly lower than Greater Sydney's average of 38.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 13.6%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.1%).
-Vocational credentials are also prominent, with 30.7% of residents aged 15+ holding such qualifications, including advanced diplomas (11.4%) and certificates (19.3%).
+Bachelor degrees are the most common at 13.6%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.1%).
+Vocational credentials are prevalent, with 30.7% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (19.3%).
+Educational participation is high, with 32.5% of residents currently enrolled in formal education: 10.6% in primary, 9.9% in secondary, and 6.0% in tertiary education.

-Educational participation is high, with 32.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 32.5% of residents currently enrolled in formal education.
 This includes 10.6% in primary education, 9.9% in secondary education, and 6.0% pursuing tertiary education.

 Frequently Asked Questions - Education